Functional Alcoholics Do Not Hit Rock Bottom

 - Alcoholics blame the world for their drinking.

-Functional alcoholics blame their family and career for their drinking.
+Functional alcoholics often blame their family and career for their drinking.

 Family Members Experience Trauma